 Look!
 No sweater to cover up those arms!
 Insecurities, be damned.

 People showed up.
 More people than I ever thought possible.
-It wasn’t the mosh pit of a concert (thank goodness), but it was a gathering of smiling faces, a pleasant reunion with some I haven’t seen in quite a while, where even the local Italian bakery my family and I frequent, made a delicious cake for the event as soon as they found out about it.
-My husband and daughter surprised me with the cake only moments before I spoke to the small crowd.
+It wasn’t the mosh pit of a concert (thank goodness), but it was a gathering of smiling faces, a pleasant reunion with some I haven’t seen in quite a while.
+Even the local Italian bakery my family and I frequent made a delicious cake for the event as soon as they found out about it.
+My husband and daughter had surprised me with the cake only moments before I spoke to the small crowd.

 I hugged my husband and daughter when I saw the gift they had bought for me, and later laughed when my husband told me the pastry chef and bakery owner asked him what message to put on the cake…this was his reply: “You’re asking the wrong person.
 My wife is the writer and would know what words to put on there.”

 As you can see, the message is simple, but still, looking at it now, it makes me smile.